Eloi-S12/plsql_window_functions_29206_SongaEloi/README.md

 ## Business Context

-The company specializes in retail sales with a presence in various regions.
-The company aims to evaluate its sales performance as well as customer purchase behavior.
-The analysis of the company is carried out by the Sales Analytics Department.
+The company operates in several regions and sells its products.
+The company would like to know how the sales are performing and the behavior of the customers when it comes to purchasing the product.
+This task is carried out by the Sales Analytics Department.

 ## Data Challenge